kkateryna06/Info-Car/README.md

 **python main.py**

 ## Code Description
-The script runs every 15 minutes to fetch the nearest exam date from info-car.pl.
-If the exam is within the next 25 days, it sends a Telegram notification to the user with the exam date.
+The script runs at a frequency depending on the time of day to fetch the nearest exam dates from info-car.pl.
+If the practical exam is within the next 25 days and the theoretical exam is within the next 7 days, it sends a Telegram notification to the user with the exam dates.